nodejs/inclusivity/CODE_OF_CONDUCT.md

-We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, ability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics.
+We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, ability, ethnicity, religion or lack thereof, age, physical appearance, body size, race, or similar personal characteristics.

 Any spamming, trolling, flaming, baiting, or other attention-stealing